Do homeschooling learners need to be formally assessed?

 Yes.
 The Policy on Home Education stipulated that a learner must be formally assessed at the end of each phase, and this will now be enforced as per the BELA Bill.

+These assessments should be assessed by a competent assessor (qualified teacher).
 It remains the parent's responsibility to ensure the teaching, monitoring, and assessment of their home education learner.

 • Related Articles